cstokl3/cstokl3.github.io/final_presentation.md

 ### Design/Procedure
 The project was divided into three main tasks:
 1. **Object Spawning:** Created 3D models of various objects (coffee cup, laptop, knife) and integrated them into the VR environment.
-2. **Environment Adaptation:** Developed algorithms to switch the environment (kitchen, office room, living room) based on the object presented to the robot.
+2. **Environment Adaptation:** Developed scripts to switch the environment (kitchen, office room, living room) based on the object presented to the robot.
 3. **Gripper Joint Implementation:** Enhanced the VR interaction by adding a gripper joint to allow the user to pick up and move objects within the virtual space.

 ### Materials